 Introduction (Level 1)

 Classroom disruptions, such as students chatting with peers or nervously clicking their pens, can significantly interfere with learning by consuming valuable instructional time, reducing student engagement, and impairing academic achievement (Keller, 2014; Chow et al., 2024; Kraft & Monti-Nussbaum, 2021; Marder et al., 2023).
-In particular, managing classroom disruptions poses a major challenge for beginning teachers, who often feel ill-prepared to cope with such situations – a finding consistently highlighted in international studies (e.g., Friedman, 2006; Stokking et al., 2003; Veenman, 1984; Christ, 2004) and described as a key stressor contributing to the so-called “reality shock” among novice teachers in Germany (Dicke et al., 2015).
+In particular, managing classroom disruptions poses a major challenge for beginning teachers, who often feel ill-prepared to cope with such situations – a finding consistently highlighted in international studies (e.g., Friedman, 2006; Stokking et al., 2003; Veenman, 1984; Christ, 2004) and described as a key stressor contributing to the so-called “reality shock” among novice teachers (Dicke et al., 2015).
 Effectively managing such disruptions is, therefore, a key component of successful classroom management (Helmke, 2022) and plays a significant role in maintaining teachers’ health and well-being (Braun et al., 2022; Dicke et al., 2015).

 A central element in enabling teachers to manage such situations effectively is their professional vision – the ability to notice, interpret, and respond to relevant events in the classroom based on expert knowledge (Goodwin, 1994; Sherin & van Es, 2009).
 It links strategic knowledge with concrete action, allowing teachers to anticipate and address disruptions proactively (Gold et al., 2016).